Updated: April 2026

 The Size Effect

 This is where downsizers often see a meaningful reduction in monthly costs.
-A homeowner moving from a 2,900 square foot home in Vaughan to a 1,400 square foot home in St. Catharines will use less energy to heat and cool it.
+A homeowner moving from a 2,900 square foot home in Vaughan to a 1,400 square foot home in St Catharines will use considerably less energy to heat and cool it.
 We experienced this directly after our own move.
-The utility bills dropped not because St. Catharines is cheaper, but because the home is smaller.
-According to CareerBeacon’s cost of living data, the average monthly utility cost in St. Catharines is approximately $213.
-This is a reasonable baseline for a mid-sized home, though larger or older properties will vary.
+The utility bills dropped not because St Catharines is cheaper, but because the home is smaller.
+Internet and phone costs are essentially identical between the two markets.
+Rogers, Bell, and Cogeco all serve St Catharines, with competitive pricing similar to what GTA residents are used to.

 Transportation